ray-project/kuberay/docs/guidance/kuberay-with-MCAD.md

     State:                         Pending
   Events:                          <none>
   ```

-  As seen the second Ray cluster is queued with no pending pods created.

   Dispatching policy out of the box is FIFO which can be augmented as per user needs.
 The second cluster will be dispatched when additional aggregated resources are available in the cluster or the first AppWrapper Ray cluster is deleted.